bUGRA987-svg/DataScience_Porfolio_Project/README.md

 After analyzing the scores, I found that 4 clusters provided the best balance, ensuring distinct and meaningful segmentation for this project

+Next step was the calculate Price Elasticity of Demand First step was the calculate coefficient to do that I plug my X values as price points and Y values as Incidence (which is 0,1 0 is no sale 1 is sale) to the LogisticRegression model.
+I used multinomial multiclass which allows us to calculate multivariate regression